yiisoft/active-record/docs/create-model.md

 As with dynamic properties, you can use `$user->id`, `$user->username`, `$user->email` to access the properties.

 Notes:
-- ✔️ It allows to use strict typing and define default values for properties;
+- ✔️ It allows using strict typing and define default values for properties;
 - ✔️ It works faster than dynamic properties, optimized by PHP opcache and uses less memory;

 ### Protected properties (recommended)